JulienVdG/ansible-role-ssh-idempotent/README.md

 `ansible_user`: user to be configured as connection user.
                 default to empty, in that case don't configure the user.
-                The empty string means let ssh configuration to it's job and connect as current user would.
+                The empty string means let ssh configuration do it's job and connect as current user would (ie. use `.ssh/config`).

 `ssh_bootstrap_port`: default to 22, port to try if `ansible_port` fail.